-Stream Name: Name of the stream, which is used in subsequent data entry pick lists, reports, and plots.
+Stream Name: The name of the stream, which is used in subsequent data entry pick lists, reports, and plots.
 A new stream name can be added to the database.
 An existing stream name can be selected, updated, or deleted.
-The maximum length is sixteen (16) characters.
+The maximum length is thirty-two (32) characters.

-Stream Description: Alphanumeric description of the defined stream.
+Stream Description: An alphanumeric description of the defined stream.
 The maximum length is sixty-four (64) characters.